dfst/deepforge/docs/fundamentals/interface.rst

     :align: center
     :width: 50%

-Deepforge pipelines are directed acyclic graphs of operations, where each operation is an isolated python module.
+DeepForge pipelines are directed acyclic graphs of operations, where each operation is an isolated python module.
 Operations are added to a pipeline using the red plus button in the bottom right of the workspace.
 Any operations that have previously been defined in the project can be added to the pipeline, or new operations can be created when needed.
 Arrows in the workspace indicate the passing of data between operations.
 These arrows can be created by clicking on the desired output (bottom circles) of the first operation before clicking on the desired input (top circles) of the second operation.
 Clicking on a operation also gives the options to delete (red X), edit (blue </>), or change attributes.
 Information on the editing of operations can be found in `Custom Operations <custom_operations.rst>`_

 Pipelines are executed by clicking the yellow play button in the bottom right of the workspace.
 In the window that appears, you can name the execution, select a computation platform, and select a storage platform.
 Computation platforms specify what the compute resources used for execution of the operations, such as `SciServer Compute <https://apps.sciserver.org/compute/>`_, will be.
 Supported storage platforms, such as endpoints with an S3-compatible API, are used to store intermediate and output data.
 The provided storage option will be used for storing both the output objects defined in the pipeline, as well as all files used in execution of the pipeline.